markjchin123/hoddatasci-master-f2023/assignments/01-assignment.md

 You guessed it, .Rmd.

-For your first assignment, I want you to create a file called `01-assignment_<lastname>.Rmd` in your github repo in the assignments folder.
+For your first assignment, I want you to create a file called `01-assignment_<lastname>.Rmd` to submit to Brightspace.
 It should contain the following elements:

 1. A sentence that says “Hello, World”
-2. R output that summarizes one of the variables in the `college.Rdata` dataset
+2. R output that summarizes one of the variables in the `sc_debt.Rds` dataset

 Submit it under assignment 1, using the format `01-assignment_<lastname>.Rmd`.
 All assignments should be turned in using this format.
-Since my last name is Chin, I would use `01-assignment_Chin.Rmd` as my file name.
+Since my last name is Chin, I would use `01-assignment_chin.Rmd` as my file name.
 Unless your name is also Chin, you should use a different name.

 *Stretch Items*

 If you have extra time, you can do the following:

-1. Calculate the average earnings for individuals at the most selective colleges, then compare that with individuals at the least selective colleges in the dataset.
+1. Calculate the average debt level for individuals at the most selective colleges, then compare that with individuals at the least selective colleges in the dataset.
 2. Find a way to determine whether colleges with very high SAT scores tend to be larger or smaller than colleges with low SAT scores.
 3. Plot the relationship between cost and debt.
 What do you see?
 Does